Canada Bans Keeping Whales And Dolphins In Captivity

 Nothing fantastic ever happens in a hurry.
 But today we celebrate that we have ended the captivity and breeding of whales and dolphins.
 This is news to splash a fin at. #bills203 #emptythetanks #cdnpoli Thank you everyone. pic.twitter.com/7j49YkEmpy— Humane Canada (@HumaneCanada) June 10, 2019

-Then-Sen. Wilfred Moore of Nova Scotia introduced the measure, known as the Ending the Captivity of Whales and Dolphins Act, in 2015, said in a statement from Humane Society International/Canada that phasing out the animals' captivity was a "moral obligation."
+Former Sen. Wilfred Moore of Nova Scotia, who in 2015 as a senator introduced the measure, known as the Ending the Captivity of Whales and Dolphins Act, said in a statement from Humane Society International/Canada that phasing out the animals' captivity was a "moral obligation."

 Canada's Senate passed the measure last year, and the House of Commons voted to approve it on Monday.
 The legislation now goes through a process known as royal assent before it can become law.